Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/swerving-spaceships/rules/_index.md

 {{% rules-block heading="Shields & Asteroids" %}}

+{{% rules-double-view src="expansion_shields_asteroids.webp" alt="Examples of how to use all the new tiles/cards in the Shields expansion." split="leftheavy" %}}

 Add the following map tiles.
 * **Asteroids:** if you fly into this tile, take 1 damage.
 * **Wormhole:** teleport to another wormhole, take 1 damage.

 Add the following vehicle cards.
 * **Shield**: Toggles the shield on and off.
-When the shield is on, you don't take damage.
+When the shield is on, you don't take damage, but you also can't land on planets.
 	* When on, place this card faceup on the table to remember this.
 (When the shield turns off, just remove this card.)
 	* A **Disable** card ALSO turns off the shield.
 * **Thrust+**: Moves 2 spaces at once.
 (Ignore the space you pass by; you simply skip over it.)

-@TODO: IMAGE EXAMPLE
+{{% /rules-double-view %}}

 {{% /rules-block %}}